tldr-pages/tldr/pages/common/xxd.md

 `xxd -p {{input_file}}`

-- Revert a plaintext hexdump into binary, and save it to a binary file:
+- Revert a plaintext hexdump back into binary, and save it as a binary file:

 `xxd -r -p {{input_file}} {{output_file}}`